 We also work to ensure our scholars are supported through their journey by working with researchers and health leaders across Australia to mentor and/or supervise our scholars.
 You can find out more about our mentoring and scholarship opportunities below.
 For information on some of our current and past scholarship recipients visit our scholar profiles page.

-The Scholarships offered in 2020 aim to enhance the capabilities of Aboriginal and Torres Strait Islander applicants in the following high priority research areas:
+The Scholarships 2020 have closed.
+They focused on the the following high priority research areas: